 Mom's Easy Chicken Fingers

 Juicy, crispy chicken fingers have never been so EASY!!
+You'll LOVE this genius trick to bread the chicken tenders with less dirty dishes!

 In a small food processor, crush the crackers.
 (Alternatively, you can place the crackers in a ziplock bag and crush the crackers with a rolling pin.)
 And then add salt and parsley and mix to combine.
 Transfer the seasoned crushed crackers into a ziplock bag.